stephen gizzi — co-owner/head coach

-Gizzi did not hesitate when I asked him who his fitness hero is, “Chris Spealler exemplifies the sentiment that the mind is primary.
+Gizzi does not hesitate when you ask him who his fitness hero is…“Chris Spealler exemplifies the sentiment that the mind is primary.
 The guy was competitive at the highest level for years against athletes that on paper were far superior to him.”
 And it is this same focus on training the mind that the athletes at Left Coast CrossFit love in owner and coach Stephen Gizzi.

 Raised in Orange County, it was his father, a tennis and soccer coach, who set the standard of coaching for Gizzi.
 “I have always been extremely active, and into sports and training for sports.
 I have also been coaching people in some capacity since I was 13, coaching younger kids at a soccer camp.
 I feel very fortunate that my job is getting to do what I love and would be doing no matter what.
 It is the perfect marriage of coaching and active lifestyle.”